gfiehler/rabbithub_management/README.md

  1. **Delete:** this button will unsubscribe the entry.
 This will remove the subscription and stop all consumers
  2. **Activate/Resubscribe:**  this button will subscribe the entry to reset if there is an issue.
  3. **Deactivate:**  this button will unsubscribe or deactivate the entry.
 This will shutdown all consumers for this entry and change its status to inactive.

+ This page will also show the consumers and Post errors for this subscriber.

+ Sample Screen Prints